tj-actions/.github/profile/README.md

 Welcome to **Tj actions**, where we provide an easy to use set of github-actions.

-With a mission to fill the gap by providing missing features that improve your CI/CD process.
+Our mission is simple, we fill the gap by providing missing features that improve your CI/CD process.

 Having trouble getting things hooked up?